The Pit Heeler is the hybrid of the American Pitbull Terrier and the Australian Cattle Dog (most often referred to as the Blue Heeler).

 Intelligence, Temperament and Personality Traits of the Pit Heeler

-Pit Heelers are very intelligent when it comes to working tasks.
+Pit Heelers are very intelligent when it comes to work tasks.
 They take easily to watchdog training or general farm and ranching work.

 When you first bring the Pit Heeler home, you will need to make sure that you spend some time house training them.